-Silver Hill Foods core business is the supply of food (duck) to the catering industry, however with FUSION they developed innovative leisurewear for females, to enter new high value markets, using the natural thermal properties of duck down, which is a material bi-product of current food production.
+Silver Hill Foods core business is the supply of food (duck) to the catering industry, however through the project they developed innovative leisurewear for females, to enter new high value markets, using the natural thermal properties of duck down, which is a material bi-product of current food production.
 The use of smart textiles and innovative sustainable design acted as a key driver to capture new market share.

 Ocean Harvest Technology, Galway